NOTE: All times are shown in Eastern time (ET)

 Housing Accommodations

-A block of sleeping rooms has been reserved at The Westin Copley Place (the same location where the course will be held).
+A block of discounted sleeping rooms is reserved at Westin Copley Place for course attendees.

 10 Huntington Avenue